scp-fs2open/wxLauncher/ReadMe.txt

 needed to build this program.
 OpenAL support requires the preprocessor symbol USE_OPENAL=1.
 This symbol is set to 1 by default by CMake.
-You can pass -DUSE_OPENAL=0 to CMake to disable building of OpenAL support.
+You can pass -DUSE_OPENAL=0 to CMake to disable building with OpenAL support.
 See the compiler specific instructions for getting your compiler ready to build with OpenAL.
+Note that Mac OS X ships with OpenAL pre-installed.
 OpenAL homepage:
 	http://connect.creativelabs.com/openal/default.aspx

-The Microsoft Windows SDK (formorly the Platform SDK) is required to build both this application and wxWidgets when on Windows.
+The Microsoft Windows SDK (formerly the Platform SDK) is required to build both this application and wxWidgets when on Windows.
 Note that only the Windows SDK for Windows Vista and Windows 7 have been tested with this application.